-8. OPTIONS ANALYSIS
+8. Options Analysis

 This section presents the base case and summarises the analysis results of potential options.
 The annualised cost for the Base Case (Do Nothing) and each of the options is presented, as is the net economic benefit calculated for each potential option.
-The net economic benefit analysis has been assessed considering the network risk and expected augmentation costs for the twenty year period from 2019 to 2038.
+The net economic benefit analysis has been assessed considering the network risk and expected augmentation costs for the twenty year period from 2021 to 2040.

-Each potential augmentation option has been ranked according to its net economic benefit, being the difference between the market benefit and each of the option's costs within the assessment period.
+Each potential augmentation option has been ranked according to its net economic benefit, being the difference between the market benefit and the costs within the assessment period.